 For something altogether weirder however, head to La Defense to see the giant thumb sculpture, Le Pouce.

-This 40 foot tall ‘severed thumb’ monument is surrounded by the glossy glass skyscrapers of this Parisian business centre and it’s fair to say that it quite literally sticks out like a sore thumb!
+This 40 foot tall ‘severed thumb’ monument is surrounded by the glossy glass skyscrapers of this Parisian business centre and it’s fair to say that it quite literally sticks out like one.

 Don’t Look Down